project-bitmark/bitmark/README.md

 ## Getting Bitmark

 All Bitmark software releases are published through the github release process, you can download the [latest release](https://github.com/project-bitmark/bitmark/releases) from the releases tab above.

+## v0.9.7.4 Works with newer TLS / SSL libraries in Ubuntu 18-20 and Debian 10
+This release uses the latest TLS/SSL libraries. v0.9.7.4, is compatible with all previous 0.9.7.x series versions.

 ## Eight Algortihm mPoW Hard Fork (v0.9.7)